PSYCH-GA.2211 / NEURL-GA.2201, Fall Semester 2024

 Lab1 (zip) - includes matlab and python.

-Zoom recording (sorry, no audio for first half), whiteboard (pdf)
+Zoom recording (sorry, only 2nd half), whiteboard (pdf)

 Zoom recording, whiteboard (pdf)

-Tue, Sep 19 Linear algebra V: Null/Range spaces, Trichromacy example
+Tue, Sep 17 Linear algebra V: Null/Range spaces, (Pseudo-)Inverses, Trichromacy example

 Zoom recording, whiteboard (pdf)